Montana Value-Added Agriculture

 Missoula, MT

-Montgomery Distillery was established in 2012.
-Their family farm in Heath, Montana has been in the family going on 90 years.
-It sits at the geographical center of the state on one of the largest spring creeks in Montana, an ambling trout stream which also irrigates their wheat and rye.
-Along with sourcing local Montana grain, Montgomery Distillery boasts being one of the few distilleries in the state to use 100% Montana ingredients in many of their spirits.
+Montgomery Distillery, established in 2012, is a family-run, farm‑to‑glass distillery with roots five generations deep in Montana agriculture.
+Their family farm in Heath, near the geographic center of the state, has been in the family for nearly 90 years and sits on one of Montana’s largest spring creeks, which irrigates the wheat and rye they grow for their spirits.
+Along with sourcing local grain, Montgomery Distillery is one of the few distilleries in the state to use 100% Montana ingredients in many of its small‑batch vodkas, gins, whiskeys, and other spirits.

 Bozeman, MT